 While overnight shipping can be a more expensive option, offering it can help you exceed customer expectations (and convert more last-minute shoppers).
 Working with a 3PL like ShipBob can help you offer these delivery options to your customers at scale by storing inventory in multiple locations and accessing carrier discounts.

-To start offering faster delivery and the cheapest overnight shipping options to your customers, sign up to learn more about ShipBob at the link below:
+To start offering faster delivery and the cheapest overnight shipping options to your customers, click the link below to learn more about ShipBob and get a pricing quote.